Alipurduar–Bamanhat branch line: Eastern Bengal Railway

-The Kaunia–Dharlla State Railway was constructed as a narrow-gauge line from Teesta railway junction to Mogalhat on 1882 by Eastern Bengal Railway.
+The Kaunia–Dharlla State Railway was constructed as a narrow-gauge line from Teesta railway junction to Mogalhat in 1882 by Eastern Bengal Railway.
 As a part of linking with the 581 km long Katihar–Raiganj–Dinajpur–Parbatipur–Rangpur–Kaunia main metre-gauge line the Kaunia–Mogalhat–Gitaldaha NG section was converted to metre gauge from 1901 to 1902.
-The 25.27 km long Gitaldaha-Golakganj section was built as a part of the main metre-gauge line on 1902 via Bamanhat & Sonahat.
-This metre-gauge line was further extended to Amingaon via Fakiragram & Kokrajhar on 1906.
-The Jayanti–Gitaldaha junction section was converted to metre gauge on 1910.
+The 25.27 km long Gitaldaha-Golakganj section was built as a part of the main metre-gauge line in 1902 via Bamanhat & Sonahat.
+This metre-gauge line was further extended to Amingaon via Fakiragram & Kokrajhar in 1906.
+The Jayanti–Gitaldaha junction section was converted to metre gauge in 1910.